 Where is the care provided?

 This funding will pay for care in many settings – it could be in a care home, hospice, or the person’s own home.
-In their own home it will cover both personal care and healthcare costs.
+If it is provided at home, it will cover both personal care and healthcare costs.

-We can help you get a continuing healthcare assessment.
-The initial assessment consists of a short form (downloadable below), which can be completed by a nurse, doctor, other healthcare professional or social worker.
-You, or the person you look after, will be told what’s happening, and be asked for their consent.
+We can help you get a Continuing Healthcare assessment.
+The initial assessment consists of a short form which can be completed by a nurse, doctor, other healthcare professional or social worker.
+You, or the person you look after, will be told what is happening, and be asked for consent.

 If the initial assessment shows that you, or the person you look after, may be eligible for funding, you will get a full assessment from a specialist team from NHS Leeds.
 This team will include any health and social care professionals already involved in the care of the person being assessed.

-To find out more and to get an assessment, talk to your social worker or GP, or call the council’s contact centre on 0113 222 4401.
+To find out more and to get an assessment, talk to your social worker or GP, or call Adult Social Care on 0113 222 4401 (Monday to Friday 9am to 5pm).
+If you are unable to use the telephone you can email us using the Contact us form on this page.